e-vergo/LeanArchitect/README.md

   exact ⟨k + l, by omega⟩
 ```

 The string argument (`"lem:even-sum"`) is the LaTeX label used in the blueprint document.
+If omitted, the Lean declaration name is used as the label.

 ## Attribute Options